Skip to main content Link Search Menu Expand Document (external link)

 You attempt to optimize a bounded buffer implementation by locking access early.
 You reason: “Since the thread will use both mutex and empty, let’s acquire mutex first to avoid holding mutex too long after.”

-Here’s the producer code:
+Here’s the newly modified producer code:

 sem_wait(&mutex);